bmwcarit/joynr/wiki/cplusplus.md

 * **minimum Interval** Minimum time to wait between successive notifications (milliseconds)

 This class should be used for subscriptions to broadcasts.
+It can also be used for subscriptions to attributes if no periodic update is required.

 ### OnchangeWithKeepAliveSubscriptionQos